-A method for preparing a loophole-free four-photon Bell experiments which requires a detection efficiency of 67% is proposed.
+A method for preparing loophole-free four-photon Bell experiments which requires a detection efficiency of 67% is proposed.
 It enables realistic detection efficiencies of 75% at a visibility of 85%.
-Two type-II crystals each down convert one correlated photon pair and we entangle one photon from one pair with one photon from the other pair on a highly transparent beam splitter.
+Each of the two type-II crystals down converts one correlated photon pair and we entangle one photon from one pair with one photon from the other pair on a highly transparent beam splitter.
 The entanglement selects two other conjugate photons into a Bell state.
 Wide solid angles for the conjugate photons then enable us to collect close to 100% of them.
 The cases when both photon pairs come from only one of the two crystals are successfully taken into account.
-Hardy's equalities are discussed.
+Hardy's equalities are discussed. © 1997 Published by Elsevier Science B.V.

-PACS numbers: 42.50.Dv, 03.65.Bz.
-Classification: 7.
-Quantum Optics
+PACS: 42.50.Dv; 03.65.Bz